sushantjadhav416/E-shop_project/README.md

 # E-shop_project
-This is an  E Commerce Web Application Developed in ASP.NET MVC  with CI-CD Jenkins pipline and Github actions CI-CD workflow.
+This is an  E Commerce Web Application Developed in ASP.NET MVC And Continuously integrated using Jenkins CI pipline and Github actions CI workflows.

 This is Two teir ASP.NET MVC based web application containerize using Docker and continously Deployed on AKS Using Argo cd Gitops Tool.

 **Note:**  Dot NET dependencies are handled using the .csproj at the root directory of the repository.